NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

    (LASSO) for May 18, 2016 (with capability to run all LASSO dates - see :numref:`Section %s <lasso>`) continental shallow convection

+-  GEWEX Atmospheric Boundary Layer Study (GABLS3) for July 1, 2006
+   development of a nocturnal low-level jet

+-  Multidisciplinary drifting Observatory for the Study of Arctic Climate expedition (MOSAiC)
+   -  SS: Strongly stably stratified boundary layer (March 2-10 2020)
+   -  AMPS: Arctic mixed-phase stratocumuluas cloud (Oct 31 - Nov 5 2019)

+-  Cold-Air Outbreaks in the Marine Boundary Layer Experiment (COMBLE) for March 12, 2020 mixed phased clouds in the polar marine boundary layer

 For the ARM SGP case, several case configuration files representing different time periods of the observational dataset are included, denoted by a trailing letter.
 The LASSO case may be run with different forcing applied, so three case configuration files corresponding to these different forcing are included.
-In addition, two example cases are included for using UFS Atmosphere initial conditions:

--  UFS initial conditions for 38.1 N, 98.5 W (central Kansas) for 00Z on Oct.
-3, 2016 with Noah variables on the C96 FV3 grid (``fv3_model_point_noah.nc``)

--  UFS initial conditions for 38.1 N, 98.5 W (central Kansas) for 00Z on Oct.
-3, 2016 with NoahMP variables on the C96 FV3 grid (``fv3_model_point_noahmp.nc``)

-See :numref:`Section %s <UFScasegen>` for information on how to generate these files for other locations and dates, given appropriate UFS Atmosphere initial conditions and output.
+In addition, cases can be generated from UFS initial conditions See :numref:`Section %s <UFScasegen>` for information on how to generate these files for other locations and dates, given appropriate UFS Atmosphere initial conditions and output.